Getting Started with DBEdit

 CREATE PROCEDURE s02.usp_cash_by_months_change @column_name nvarchar(255) , @cell_number_value money = NULL , @section int = NULL , @item_id int = NULL , @company_id int = NULL , @year int = NULL

-The procedure gets the edited cell column name and value, and values from table columns and procedure parameters.
+The procedure gets the column name and value of the edited cell and values from table columns and procedure parameters.

-You may use DBEdit on any supported database platforms in the same manner:
+You can use DBEdit on any supported database platforms in the same manner:

 - Microsoft SQL Server

 - MySQL and MariaDB

 You can try to connect to your database and edit data easily.

 To learn DBEdit features, try its samples.
 You will find code templates for typical tasks.